dwt/browser-automation-comparison/Readme.md

 ## Comparison criteria

-- how to handle the difference between an html attribute and a js property
 - How different is the API to deal with different browsers?
 - how easy to run in docker container? (how to observe?
 GUI likely not possible, just screenshots, screencasts?)
 - test mobile / touch interfaes